Moses Gray (American football): Early life and education

-Gray was born on April 12, 1937, in Goochland, Virginia.
+Gray was born on April 12, 1937, in Goochland County, Virginia.
 Born to Moses Gray Jr., a steel worker, and Ida Gray, a housewife, he was the fourth of seven children and grew up in Conemaugh, Pennsylvania.
 He attended East Conemaugh High School, earning all-scholastic honors from The Tribune-Democrat while playing football.
 From 1957 to 1960, Gray attended Indiana University Bloomington, playing three years on the varsity football team as a tackle.
-In his sophomore and junior seasons, he averaged 18 minutes played per game as a backup, before seeing more action as a senior.
+As a junior, he averaged 18 minutes played per game as a backup; he was a starter as a senior.
 He graduated with a Bachelor of Science degree in physical education.

 Professional career

-Gray was selected in both the 1961 NFL Draft by the New York Giants (9th round, 123rd overall) and the 1961 AFL Draft by the New York Titans (27th round, 213th overall).
+Gray was selected in both the 1961 NFL draft by the New York Giants (9th round, 123rd overall) and the 1961 AFL draft by the New York Titans (27th round, 214th overall).
 He opted to play with the Titans, signing in late July.
 He was released at the final roster cuts at the start of September, and afterwards was sent to the Indianapolis Warriors of the United Football League (UFL).
 He posted two interceptions with the Warriors.
 Gray was re-signed by the Titans prior to their game against the Dallas Texans on December 3, and made three total appearances for them.

 During the New York training camp in 1962, Gray received praise from head coach Bulldog Turner.
 He made the team and appeared in two games, both as a starter, before being released and rejoining the Warriors.
 He helped them compile a 9–3 record and make the playoffs, where they lost to the Grand Rapids Blazers.
-Gray scored one touchdown on the season, and retired afterwards.
-A knee injury contributed to his retirement.
+Gray scored one touchdown on the season.
+He retired due to a knee injury.
 He ended his AFL career with five games played, two as a starter.